rollerworks/search-docs/searching_in_practice.rst

 The examples shown below use the :doc:`reference/input/string_query` syntax as input condition (condition for short).

-Remember that almost all values of a field are OR'ed, meaning that at least one value must match for the field to have a positive match. ``field: value1, value2`` means from the current row the value of column field1 must be e.g. ``value1`` or ``value2``;
+**Remember that almost all values of a field are OR'ed, meaning that at least one value must match for the field to have a positive match.** ``field: value1, value2`` means from the current row the value of column field1 must be e.g. ``value1`` or ``value2``;

 .. note::

-    Excluded values are not use OR'ed, so ``field: !value1, !value1;`` will only match if field1 is not value1 *and* not value2;
+    **Excluded values are not OR'ed**, ``field: !value1, !value2;`` will only match if: field1 is not value1 *and* not value2;

-Notice that some values are between ``"``, this is because any value part that is not a single word or contains special character number must be quoted in the StringQuery syntax.
+Notice that some values are between ``"``, this is because any value part that is not a single word or contains special character must be quoted in the StringQuery syntax.

 Common mistakes and good to know
 --------------------------------